-How To Organize That Messy Desk - Sort, Store & Eliminate Desk Clutter for Good
+How To Organize That Messy Desk - Sort, Store & Deal With Desk Clutter

 When we picked out our new house, the one thing I was super excited about was having a small space surrounded by windows to work.
 But as much as I loved the space I constantly found myself working on our couch or going to the coffee shop instead.

 #1 Reason?
 A cluttered desk.

 I really should have started to organize it all as I unpacked, but instead I just kind of left things in boxes or shoved everything office related into the drawers:) Due to my lack of organization, there was always something in the way - I had minimal space for my laptop, I found myself constantly digging through piles of stuff for a pen, and I could never find chargers or batteries for my devices.

 Can you relate?
 (Of course not!
 Haha)

 If you find yourself constantly working in chaos too, here's a few tips for how to conquer that messy desk!